 Process to maintain qualifications

 VTS providers should ensure that VTS personnel holding C0103-2 VTS Supervisor and C0103-4 On-the-Job Training (OJT) Instructor certificates also maintain their qualifications to confirm ongoing competence in those areas.
-A training needs analysis process may be used to identify any additional training requirements that may be required to ensure VTS personnel maintain skills and competencies aligned with operational standards.
+A training needs analysis process may be used to identify any additional training requirements that may be required to ensure VTS personnel refresh, maintain, and enhance skills, knowledge and competencies of VTS personnel, ensuring the ongoing validity of their VTS qualifications..

-In summary, the following table provides VTS providers with guidance to assist VTS personnel to to ensure competence is maintained:
+In summary, the following table provides VTS providers with guidance to assist VTS personnel to to ensure competence is maintained Table 1.

+Overview of Training Components, Requirements and Frequency